 You may have noticed that there are a few different types of panels out there.
 Each one is good for different things, so it can be hard to choose one that works best for you.
 So first, let's look at the In-Plane Switching (IPS) panel, such as the one found on our 272B8QJEB monitor.
-This panel is known for using advanced technology to give you extra wide viewing angles of 178/178 degree, making it possible for you to view the display from almost any angle.
+This panel is known for using advanced technology to give you extra wide viewing angles of 178/178 degrees, making it possible for you to view the display from almost any angle.
 In addition, IPS panels give you remarkably crisp images with vivid and accurate colors, as well as consistent brightness at all times.

 If you're looking for something in the midrange, the Vertical Alignment (VA) Curved Panel, as found in our 328E9QJAB monitor, is an excellent option.
 Using an advanced multi-domain vertical alignment technology, this panel is especially known for its better color accuracy, as compared to a Twisted Nematic (TN) panel and best blacks or contrast, for extra-vivid and bright images.
 Meanwhile, its curved design offers you with a more immersive experience, which focuses on you at the centre of your desk.